VS

 Under the bonnet, it becomes clear which model is tuned for sportiness and which one takes the lead when you hit the accelerator.

-When it comes to engine power, the Polestar 4 has a slight edge – offering 544 HP compared to 490 HP.
+When it comes to engine power, the Polestar 4 offers only slightly more power – delivering 544 HP compared to 490 HP.
 That’s roughly 54 HP more horsepower.

-There’s also a difference in torque: Audi Q6 e-tron pulls slightly stronger with 855 Nm compared to 686 Nm.
-That’s about 169 Nm difference.
+There’s also a difference in torque: the Audi Q6 e-tron delivers slightly more torque with 855 Nm compared to 686 Nm.
+That’s about 169 Nm more.

 Space and Everyday Use: